 - Strange Old World sung by frontline workers with West End stars Karl Queensborough (Alexander Hamilton in Hamilton) and Paul Wilkins (Marius in Les Miserables).

 And that’s it, I hope you enjoyed this week’s varied selection.
 This coming weekend we have the second Spring Bank Holiday to look forward to, so I’ve got a nice 3 day weekend to relax in, even if I won’t be going anywhere.
 I have plans for what I might do and watch though, so there should be plenty to tell you about next week.
-And if you need any ideas of things to do or watch, don’t forget to check out my constantly updated Lockdown Resources and lockdown playlists.
+And if you need any ideas of things to do or watch, don’t forget to check out my constantly updated Covid Resources and lockdown playlists.
 So until next time, take care, stay safe and be well!